Detectors

 Statistics data | Statistics data obtained from DT |

-Factual data | Actual data counted by counters |
+Actual data | Actual data counted by counters |

-Error | Change error |
+Error rate | Change error |

 (*) - Field is required